syncfusion-content/blazor-docs/blazor/rich-text-editor/resizable-editor.md

 # Resizable Rich Text Editor

-The Rich Text Editor allows it to be resized dynamically, so the users can able to change the size of the editor based on their needs.
-You can enable or disable this feature using the [EnableResize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_EnableResize) property in the Rich Text Editor.
+The Rich Text Editor can be dynamically resized, allowing users to change the size of the editor based on their needs.
+You can enable or disable this feature using the [EnableResize] (https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_EnableResize) property.
 If `EnableResize` is set to true, the editor component creates a grip at the bottom right corner, which allows resizing the component in the diagonal direction.

 {% tabs %}
 {% highlight cshtml %}